madewithkoji/koji-docs/koji-project-anatomy.md

 1. your `"output"` goes to the directory where your files will be compiled into after the `"commands"` list is done.
 2. `"commands"` is the complete list of steps in order to build your project into pages that can be served statically.

+The `.json` files in this directory each have a very specific schema that controls how the Koji editor deals with files. `develop.json` deals with setting up your editor so you will have the best editing experience and `deploy.json` tells Koji how to turn your code into a live app.
+These files have the following schema:

 ### .koji/customization
-Every `.json` file in this directory is created by the template creator and creates a tab in the *Customization* section in the navigation bar on the left side of the screen.
+Every `.json` file in this directory is created by the template creator and creates a tab in the **Customization** section in the navigation bar on the left side of the screen.
-The following would create a section called *Example* and would be in a file called `example.json`:
+The following would create a section called **Example** and would be in a file called `example.json`:
 ```json
 {
   "example":  {